ArekSredzki/electron-release-server/docs/database.md

 Originally described [here](https://github.com/ravitej91/sails-pg-session)

+## Issues
+Please refer to Frequently Asked Questions section of documentation in case if you still see some issue

 ## Migration
 If you have a pre-existing database and want to update to a new version of Electron Release Server that has database changes, then you may be able to use migration scripts stored in [migrations](../migrations/).